 - Back off on intensive treatment.
 Clinicians should consider de-intensifying pharmacologic therapy in patients with type 2 diabetes who have achieved HbA1c levels less than 6.5%.

 - Treat older patients’ hyperglycemia.
-Clinicians should manage patients with type 2 diabetes to minimize symptoms related to hyperglycemia and avoid targeting HbA1c levels in patients with a life expectancy less than 10 years due to advanced age (80 years or older), residence in a nursing home, or chronic conditions (such as dementia, cancer, end-stage kidney disease, or severe chronic obstructive pulmonary disease or congestive heart failure) because the harms outweigh the benefits in this population.
+Clinicians should avoid targeting HbA1c levels in patients with a life expectancy less than 10 years due to advanced age (80 years or older), residence in a nursing home, or chronic conditions (such as dementia, cancer, end-stage kidney disease, or severe chronic obstructive pulmonary disease or congestive heart failure) because the harms outweigh the benefits in this population.

 So, why do some of us still obsess over blood glucose numbers in Type 2 Diabetes ?